 American Health Network offers clinical research at several sites in Indiana and each site offers many different studies.
 Click the site links on the right hand side to find out more information on the current research studies.

-American Health Network's Research Department is a locally owned “dedicated” medical research department focused on conducting research studies on behalf of pharmaceutical companies, Contract Research Organizations (CROs), and other Sponsors.
+American Health Network's Research Department is a “dedicated” medical research department focused on conducting research studies on behalf of pharmaceutical companies, Contract Research Organizations (CROs), and other Sponsors.
 We provide access for thousands of citizens, including individuals residing in the surrounding area, who are interested in volunteering for and participating in clinical trials and research studies.
 We currently are enrolling for clinical trials at five locations including Avon, Greenfield, Franklin, Muncie, and New Albany.

 American Health Network's Research Department is dedicated to maintaining the highest standards of study-related care.
 We adhere to protocols which meet the strict design criteria demanded from Institutional Review Boards and our sponsors.
 We strive to provide our patients with the opportunity to participate in research which is designed to uncover answers to health problems facing each of us—today and in the future.

 You may have heard about clinical trials — studies of possible new treatments or medications — but wonder what exactly they are and if one might be right for you.